18alantom/bm_exp/README.md

 > [!IMPORTANT]
 >
 > This is proof of concept for the **Bench Maker**.
 At present, it does not
-> create a working bench, just verifies the ideas.
+> create a working bench, just verifies the ideas by running the time consuming
+> stages that make a bench.
 >
 > See the [POC](#poc) section.